-HYBRID (IN-PERSON/VIRTUAL) PHARMACY RULES COMMITTEE of the PHARMACY EXAMINING BOARD Room N208, 4822 Madison Yards Way, 2nd floor, Madison Contact: Brad Wojciechowski (608) 266-2112 October 24, 2024
+HYBRID (IN-PERSON/VIRTUAL) PHARMACY RULES COMMITTEE of the PHARMACY EXAMINING BOARD Room N208, 4822 Madison Yards Way, 2nd Floor, Madison Contact: Brad Wojciechowski (608) 266-2112 April 17, 2025

 Notice: The following agenda describes the issues that the Committee plans to consider at the meeting.
 At the time of the meeting, items may be removed from the agenda.
 A quorum of the Board may be present during any committee meetings.
-Be advised that committee members may attend meetings designated as "Hybrid" in-person or virtually.